lingard/react-css-utils/README.md

     /**
      * When passing an object the value will be used as the class name and the
      * key will be used to identify the util.
-This is mainly used while using
+This is mainly used when using
      * css modules as each class name will have an unique identifier.
      */
     fontSizes: {